Anrich-Tait/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. 2-bring_me_home : moves user to their home directory using $cd
 4. 3-listfiles : long lists files in directory using $ls -l
 5. 4-listmorefiles : long lists all files in directory using $ls -al
+6. 5-listfilesdigitonly : list all files in directory using $ls -aln